comaps/website/content/support/advanced-map-editing/index.md

 3. *Start the Walkthrough* and follow the short tutorial that explains the ID Editor
 4. Edit the map
 5. Upload your changes

+For simpler edits on mobile, you can try [StreetComplete](https://streetcomplete.app/) for Android or [Every Door](https://every-door.app/) for iOS and Android.

+For advanced map editing from a mobile device, use [Go Map](https://apps.apple.com/us/app/go-map/id592990211) for iOS or [Vespucci](https://play.google.com/store/apps/details?id=de.blau.android) for Android.
+Go Map is easy for beginners, while Vespucci targets more advanced users.
+LearnOSM provides tutorials for [Go Map](https://learnosm.org/en/mobile-mapping/gomap/) and [Vespucci](https://learnosm.org/en/mobile-mapping/vespucci/).

 That's it, you are now part of the OSM community.